Potty Training Boys in only 3 Days – Tips, Tales and Takes

 potty training

-The long weekend that I was potty training our first child using a three day bootcamp friends had shared with us.
+The long weekend that I was potty training our first child using a three-day bootcamp that friends had shared with us.

 Potty training boys

-Potty training is a major milestone in every child and parent’s life.
+Potty training is a major milestone in every child’s and parent’s life.
 We have gone through the stressful process twice now and survived.
-I can report that both our kids many years later are still managing to use the toilet correctly (kind of).
+I can report that both our kids, many years later, are still managing to use the toilet correctly (kind of).

 So that’s my stamp of approval for how to do potty training in just three days.
 Yep, three days of hardship to make it all worth it.